elixir-cloud-aai/mock-TES/README.md

 Alternatively (and preferably), these parameters can be modified in the running service via the `/update-config` endpoint, which is particularly useful for setting up environments for various testing scenarios for [TEStribute].
-The endpoint is defined in the [config specifications]:
+The endpoint is defined in the [update config] [OpenAPI] specifications:

 ```yaml
   /update-config: